Frequently Asked Questions

 The Master’s program is research-oriented with a focus on quantitative methodology – we work with various statistical procedures and methods.
 You will be instructed to conduct empirical research, including independent quantitative empirical research.
 While a firm basic knowledge in quantitative methodology is an enrollment requirement, you will be able to deepen your expertise in quantitative methods during the studies.
-You will learn to critically evaluate corresponding literature and learn how to answer your own research questions with quantitative data.
+You will learn to critically evaluate quantitative empirical literature and learn how to answer your own research questions with quantitative data.

-If you do not have any experience with statistical methods, then you should acquire these before you start to study the Master's program or in the beginning of your studies.
+If you do not have any experience with statistical methods, then you should acquire these before you start to study the Master's program.

-If you wish to focus on the qualitative methods and to improve your knowledge of them, you should choose a different Master’s program that is dedicated to them.
+If you wish to focus on the qualitative methods and to improve your knowledge of them, you should choose a different Master’s program that is dedicated to qualitative methods.

 b) No, if you want to apply for the first master semester and your first degree (Bachelor or equivalent) does not comprise at least 60 ECTS credit points in sociology.

 The legal basis and rules set for the admission of students only allow to count ECTS-Points (or equivalent courses) from your first course of studies (Bachelor or equivalent).

 No, there is no option for handing in the documents later.
 Application period is April 15 to May 31 for the first master semester.
 All documents have to be submitted in due time.
 In case you do not complete the application within the time period and send all required documents/certificates needed for the assessment of your entry requirements, your application is incomplete.